TensoriumCore/Tensorium_lib/README.md

 **Morpheus_lib** is a high-performance scientific C++ library designed for demanding computational domains such as **numerical relativity**, **machine learning (ML)**, **deep learning (DL)** and general **scientific simulations**.

+## Here is the full documentation : https://at0m741.github.io/Morpheus_lib/

 It provides a modern, extensible infrastructure for efficient vector, matrix, and tensor computations by leveraging:
 - **SIMD acceleration** (SSE, AVX2, AVX512),
 - **Multithreading** with OpenMP,